 Lantus Side Effects

-Note: This page contains information about the side effects of insulin glargine.
-Some of the dosage forms included on this document may not apply to the brand name Lantus.
+Note: This document contains side effect information about insulin glargine.
+Some of the dosage forms listed on this page may not apply to the brand name Lantus.

 For the Consumer

 Along with its needed effects, insulin glargine (the active ingredient contained in Lantus) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking insulin glargine:

 - cough or hoarseness

 - general feeling of discomfort or illness